-Burning mouth syndrome is exactly as it sounds: A burning or tingling sensation inside the mouth that affects the tongue, roof, gums, cheeks and even the throat.
-Accompanied by other symptoms such as dry mouth, soreness, a tingling or numb feeling, or a bitter or metallic taste, burning mouth syndrome can cause extreme discomfort to those affected by it.
-And it's not just a little nuisance -- patients who suffer from burning mouth may experience depression and trouble sleeping.
+Burning mouth syndrome can be accompanied by other symptoms such as dry mouth, soreness, or a bitter or metallic taste and causes extreme discomfort to those affected by it.
+Unfortunately, patients who suffer from burning mouth may also experience depression and trouble sleeping.

-Causes of burning mouth syndrome are complex and although it is not entirely known, it is linked to many other factors.
+Causes of burning mouth syndrome are complex.
+Although not entirely known, it is linked to many other factors.
 Possible causes or triggers include: